 The Library uses partnerships with non-profit and civic organizations, government and commercial entities in order to reach new audiences and to create opportunities to meet the goals of programming.

-Programs will be developed with consideration for the principles of accessibility, equity and inclusiveness, and will contribute to the Library’s safe, supporting and welcoming environment.
+The Wichita Public Library prioritizes customer safety in the delivery of its services.
+Programs will be developed with consideration for the principles of accessibility, equity and inclusiveness, and will contribute to the Library's welcoming environment.
 Reasonable accommodations will be made to ensure that programs are accessible to all who wish to attend and participate.

 Library programming should align with the Library Bill of Rights (PHI-004) and Library-Initiated Programs as a Resource: An Interpretation of the Library Bill of Rights (PHI-004.1).